holdfenytolvaj/pogi/README.md

 ##Some of the features:
 - typescript support (async-await!) (also can generate the structure for the db)
-- transaction
+- transaction support
-- pools
+- connection pooling
 - sql file execution
 - BYOL - bring your own logger :) (db/schema/table/query level)
 - encourage mixing jsonb and relational columns (arrays, complex types, enums etc) to get the full power!
-- named parameters
+- named parameters for queries
-- stream
+- stream support

 so all the basics that you would expect in 2016.